US military developing plans to target Iran’s Strait of Hormuz defenses if ceasefire fails

 Failing to prevent Iran from effectively closing the strait during the initial days of the war has ultimately led to the current standoff between the two countries as tankers largely remain unwilling to risk transiting the waterway due to fear of attack.

-The US Navy currently has 19 ships in the Middle East, including two aircraft carriers, and seven ships in the Indian Ocean, a US official said Thursday.
+The US Navy currently has 19 ships in the Middle East, including three aircraft carriers, and seven ships in the Indian Ocean, a US official said Thursday.

 The US military began enforcing a blockade of Iranian ports using much of that force on April 13 and has redirected at least 33 ships as of Thursday.